Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

         value.
 With `config.access_token_upstream_header`, you can specify the upstream header where the plugin adds the Kong signed token.
-If you don't specify a value for this, such as use `null` or `""` (empty string), the plugin does not even try to sign or resign the token.
+If you don't specify a value for this, such as use `null` or `""` (empty string), the plugin does not even try to sign or re-sign the token.
     - name: access_token_upstream_leeway
       required: false
       default: 0